xymou/hylat/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you find this repo helpful, please cite:

 ```bibtex
 @article{xxx2025hylat,